Georgia CPA requirements

 - 24 semester hours (35 quarter hours) in general business subjects

-- one year and 2,000 hours in public accounting OR
+- One year and 2,000 hours in public accounting OR

-- one year and 2,000 hours in business, industry, government or college teaching OR
+- One year and 2,000 hours in business, industry, government or college teaching OR

-- a combination of work experience in public accounting, business, industry, government or college teaching
+- A combination of work experience in public accounting, business, industry, government or college teaching

-All work experience must have been supervised by a person who holds a live permit as a certified public accountant except for government or college teaching.
-In these two areas you must be supervised; however, the supervisor is not required to hold a CPA license.
+- All work experience must have been supervised by a person who holds a live permit as a certified public accountant, with the exception of government or college teaching.
+In these two areas, you must be supervised; however, the supervisor is not required to hold a CPA license.

 - 16 hours (20%) must be in auditing and accounting subjects

-- a minimum of 20 hours must be earned in each year
+- A minimum of 20 hours must be earned in each year